top of page

 Self-awareness is the prerequisite for working well with anyone different from you.

-You can't understand someone else until you understand yourself, and most of us are strangers to ourselves.
-We think we're logical when we're emotional, fair when we're biased, clear when we're confusing.
+You can’t grasp someone else until you understand yourself.
+Many of us are strangers to ourselves.
+We think we're logical when we're emotional, fair when we're biased, and clear when we're not.

-The people who challenge you the most are usually showing you something about yourself you don't want to see.
+The people who challenge you often reveal something you might not want to see in yourself.
 The colleague who "talks too much" might reflect your own fear of not being heard.
-The person who "doesn't take initiative" might highlight your need to control everything.
+The colleague who "doesn't take initiative" might highlight your need to control everything.

 Examine Good Intentions

-For example, having one person of color on your leadership team isn't as progressive as it might seem at face value, especially if they're constantly asked to speak for all people of color.
-Celebrating Cinco de Mayo while ignoring systemic pay gaps isn't inclusion, it's performative.
+For example, having one person of color on your leadership team isn’t as progressive as it might seem at face value, especially if they’re constantly asked to represent all people of color.
+Celebrating cultural events while ignoring systemic pay gaps isn’t inclusion; it's performative.

 The Myth of the Culture Fit

-In reality, the person who questions your processes might save you from costly mistakes.
-The one who communicates differently might reach customers you've missed.
-The colleague who doesn't come to happy hour might have insights that only emerge in quieter settings.
+In reality, the person questioning your processes could save you from costly mistakes.
+The one communicating differently may reach customers you've overlooked.
+The colleague who avoids social hours could provide insights that emerge only in quieter settings.

 Consider hiring for “culture add” instead.
-Instead of hiring for the culture you have, hire for the culture you want to build.
-What new perspective does this person bring?
-Look for key contributions beyond what (or who) looks and feels familiar.
+This means looking for candidates who will enrich the culture you wish to develop.
+What new perspective does this candidate bring?
+Seek contributions beyond what is familiar.

 Transform Your Meetings

-Meetings are microcosms of organizational culture and most meetings favor people who think out loud and speak first.
-Others sit frustrated, watching good ideas die because they needed a little longer to form.
+Meetings reflect organizational culture, yet many favor those who think out loud and speak first.
+Others may sit in frustration, watching good ideas fade away while they need more time to develop their thoughts.

-Or, begin by explicitly inviting different perspectives: "What are we missing?
+You might also explicitly invite differing opinions: "What are we missing?
 Who isn't represented in this conversation?"

 Collect Data

-Look at who gets promoted, who leaves, whose ideas are implemented, who speaks up in meetings, and who gets the benefit of the doubt when things go wrong.
-Survey staff and clients about whether they feel treated fairly, then listen to their responses without defensiveness.
+Look at promotions, retention rates, who speaks up in meetings, and who’s given the benefit of the doubt during challenges.
+Survey staff and clients on whether they feel treated fairly.
+Listen to their responses without defensiveness.

 Revise Policies Accordingly

-From ongoing self-inquiry and organizational data, you can respond with process and policy updates.
-Can hiring or performance evaluation procedures be conducted more fairly, with equal accountability?
-If policies or procedures inadvertently favor one perspective, create ways to diversify.
+From ongoing self-inquiry and organizational data, responsive process and policy updates can be made.
+Can hiring and performance evaluation processes be fairer?
+If certain policies inadvertently favor one perspective, seek diversification in approach.

-Consider facilitating employee affinity groups where people connect around shared identities or interests.
-This peer support helps encourage authenticity and reveal more ways to promote authenticity and fairness.
-Provide these groups with resources, leadership support, and pathways to influence organizational decisions.
+Facilitate employee affinity groups to connect individuals around shared identities.
+This peer support helps promote authenticity and fairness.
+Equip these groups with resources, leadership backing, and avenues for influence on organizational decisions.

 The Ongoing Journey

 Creating authentic workplaces is less about grand gestures and more about the cumulative effect of many small choices.
-It's noticing when the same three people dominate every conversation, questioning why certain mistakes get more grace than others, and catching yourself when you assume someone's motivation instead of asking.
+It's crucial to notice when the same individuals dominate discussions, question why some errors are overlooked, and avoid assuming motivation without inquiry.

-This work benefits everyone, not just those from marginalized groups.
-When organizations honor the full spectrum of human experience and perspective, they become more innovative, resilient, and effective at achieving their missions.
-They create environments where all people can bring their best selves to work, leading to higher engagement, better retention, and superior outcomes for those they serve.
+This endeavor benefits everyone, not just marginalized groups.
+When organizations honor the full spectrum of human experience, they become more innovative, resilient, and effective in achieving their missions.
+They cultivate environments where all individuals can present their best selves, leading to higher engagement, better retention, and improved outcomes for everyone they serve.